santanamnaa/ai-skill-gap-analyst/report.md

-# CV Skill Gap Analysis: John Smith
+# CV Skill Gap Analysis: SANTANA MENA

 ## Executive Summary

-**Candidate Overview:** John Smith is a professional with 4 years of experience seeking to transition into or advance in the Senior AI Engineer role.
-Our analysis identified 19 explicit technical skills and 24 additional implicit capabilities.
+**Candidate Overview:** SANTANA MENA is a professional with 2 years of experience seeking to transition into or advance in the Senior AI Engineer role.
+Our analysis identified 12 explicit technical skills and 9 additional implicit capabilities.

-**Key Strengths:** John Smith demonstrates strong capabilities in postgres, git, pandas.
+**Key Strengths:** SANTANA MENA demonstrates strong capabilities in react, git, typescript.
 The candidate shows mid-level level experience with evidence of both leadership and technical architecture experience.

 **Primary Recommendations:** To successfully transition to Senior AI Engineer, we recommend focusing on 5 critical skill areas over the next 6-8 weeks.
-The highest priority areas are deep learning, mlops, machine learning.
-With focused learning and practical application, John Smith can bridge these gaps and become competitive for Senior AI Engineer positions.
+The highest priority areas are deep learning, tensorflow, machine learning.
+With focused learning and practical application, SANTANA MENA can bridge these gaps and become competitive for Senior AI Engineer positions.

 **Market Outlook:** The Senior AI Engineer market shows very high demand with salary ranges of $120,000 - $200,000.
 This presents excellent opportunities for career growth.

 ## Candidate Profile

 ### Strengths
-- **Technical Foundation**: Proficient in 19 technologies including postgres, git, pandas, flask, typescript
+- **Technical Foundation**: Proficient in 12 technologies including react, git, typescript, javascript, java
 - **Leadership Experience**: Demonstrated leadership capabilities in previous roles
 - **System Design**: Experience with architectural and system design decisions